LZX-999/TryHackMeWriteups/lookup/readme.md

 Bruteforcing the admin password however did not yield any result so perhaps there may be another user that we can try.
-I wrote a simple python script that send a request to enumeration through the username (since we can just check if "Username" does not appear in the response if so its a valid user) and found another user jose.
+I wrote a simple python script that send a request to enumerate through common username (since we can just check if "Username" does not appear in the response if so its a valid user) and found another user jose.

 ![screenshot](images/script.png)